 This form of being present without judgment allows you to relax the mind and body.
-It will instill a sense of peace and gratitude.
+It will instil a sense of peace and gratitude.
 It can also make you feel more focused and goal-oriented by pushing you to realize what is truly important to you.
 This form of awareness and gratitude renews you mentally and physically.

 What are the health benefits of mindfulness?

-Research shows that mindfulness offers positive benefits in the short term and in the long term.
+Research shows that mindfulness offers positive benefits in the short term and the long term.
 Some of these include: